La5te2/ChessAI/Gadus.md

 FCPI constructs targets from completed self-play trajectories and finite counterfactual trees.
 A completed trajectory assigns terminal return $G_t$ to each recorded position and MC advantage coefficient $A_{\mathrm{MC}}(s_t,a_t)$ to the move selected there.
 A counterfactual tree computes $Q_{\mathrm{CF}}(s,a)$ for legal moves and then derives $\pi^+(\cdot\mid s)$ and $\overline V_{\mathrm{CF}}(s)$.

 After aggregating these targets, FCPI trains the candidate with the objective defined in Section 8.7.
 AdamW updates $\theta_{new}$ from the gradients of that objective.
-A paired-game arena then compares the trained candidate with $C_r$ and promotes the candidate by atomic checkpoint replacement when it meets the acceptance threshold.
+A paired-game arena then compares the trained candidate with $C_r$ and returns the acceptance result.
+FCPI atomically replaces `current.pth` when that result meets the promotion threshold.

 ### 8.2 Self-Play Trajectory Generation